hrishav398/bellabeat-case-study/README.md

 ### **Data Storage**

-The data was downloaded as 18 individual CSV files and stored in Google Colab for cleaning, exploration, and analysis.
+The data was downloaded as 18 individual CSV files.
+11 files were stored in Google Drive and loaded in Google Colab for cleaning, exploration, and analysis.
 These files were then loaded into Pandas dataframes for manipulation and visualization.

 ---

 ### **Data Organization**

-The data includes both **long and wide formats**, depending on the file:

-* **Wide format** examples: `dailyActivity_merged`, `sleepDay_merged`
-* **Long format** examples: `minuteStepsNarrow_merged`, `minuteCaloriesNarrow_merged`

-Each file represents different dimensions of user activity such as steps, sleep, calories burned, and heart rate, and is organized either by **day**, **hour**, or **minute** depending on the granularity.
+Each file represents different dimensions of user activity, such as steps, sleep, calories burned, and heart rate, and is organized either by **day**, **hour**, or **minute** depending on the granularity.

 ---